 2. Gendered language is everywhere

-3. Excessive detail and bullet points deter
+3. Excessive detail can deter

-The reasons behind this are complex, but the remedy is simple: don’t include anything as a ‘prerequisite’ or ‘must-have’ unless it literally is.
+Once again, the reasons behind this are complex, but the remedy is simple: don’t include anything as a ‘prerequisite’ or ‘must-have’ unless it literally is.
 Avoid superfluous bullet points, and keep ‘key skills’ to a minimum to avoid deterring potential superstars.